andresduke024/swift-dependency-injector/README.md

 ```
 ---

-## @Injectable
+## @Inject

 The property wrapper used to mark a property as an injectable dependency.
 It use a generic value to define the abstraction that encapsulates the injected implemententations.

-The abstraction defined for this property wrapper has to be an **optional type**.
-This to achieve a safe injection.
-If there is no valid implementation registered in the dependency container, the value wrapped by this property will be null.
+With this property wrapper we are taking for granted that an implementation is already registered into the container.
+In case that no implementation were registered into the container we will face a "Fatal Error" throwed in our app.

 All the dependencies injected by using this property wrapper has two different ways of be injected (**InjectionType**).